Cheap Imitation: History of composition

 Cheap Imitation became the last work Cage performed in public as a pianist: arthritis prevented him from doing any more performances.
 Nevertheless, even though his hands were painfully swollen, he still played it during the 1970s.
 Cage grew more and more fascinated with the piece, producing transcriptions for orchestra of a minimum of 24 performers and a maximum of 95 (1972) and for solo violin (1977) at the request of the violinist Paul Zukofsky (who in 1989–90 also assisted Cage in completing the Freeman Etudes, which had been started in 1977–80).
 The orchestral versions, however, were not performed until much later, because the musicians refused to rehearse and would subsequently discover the piece was too difficult for them.

 Cheap Imitation became something of a departure for Cage, because it was his first "proper" composition, in the old sense of the word, since 1962.
 Furthermore, the open declaration of Cage's own feelings (about Satie's work) was something very unusual for his work, which was, since the late 1940s, almost entirely impersonal.
 Cage himself was well aware of the contradiction between the rest of his works and Cheap Imitation:

 In the rest of my work, I'm in harmony with myself ...
 But Cheap Imitation clearly takes me away from all that.
 So if my ideas sink into confusion, I owe that confusion to love. ...
 Obviously, Cheap Imitation lies outside of what may seem necessary in my work in general, and that's disturbing.
 I’m the first to be disturbed by it.

-Cage's fondness for the work resulted in a recording of him performing it, made in 1976 – a rare occurrence, given Cage's negative attitude to recordings.
+Cage's fondness for the work resulted in a recording of him performing it in 1976 – a rare occurrence, given Cage's negative attitude to recordings.

 Analysis

-Cheap Imitation is a piece in three parts.
-It consists almost exclusively of a single melodic line, with occasional doublings.
+Cheap Imitation has three parts consisting almost exclusively of a single melodic line, with occasional doublings.
 The rhythmic structure of the phrases is based on Satie's original, usually on the vocal line, occasionally on the orchestral parts.
 The pitches were determined using chance operations with the I Ching, through the following questions: